kirbeee/taiwan-campground/README.md

 #### step2. install node.js
 https://nodejs.org/en
 #### step3 download the dependence and module
-`cd ` into the directory from github.
+`cd ` into the directory from GitHub.
 ```shell
 npm install
 ```